CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **Extensions**

 1a.
-User types in a string that cannot be found in the list of tasks ·	taskBook returns 'string not found'
+User types in a string that cannot be found in the list of tasks Â·	taskBook returns 'string not found'
 1a.
 There is no tasks stored at all
-·	taskBook returns 'there are no tasks in taskBook'
+Â·	taskBook returns 'there are no tasks in taskBook'
-3. User does not find the task he/she is looking for
-·	User types in a different search command or returns to main page.
+3. User does not find the task he/she is looking for Â·	User types in a different search command or returns to main page.

 #### Use case: Sorting the list of tasks to find a task
 Precondition: taskBook is already showing a list of tasks on the screen ( either by default main page or when the user is looking through a folder ( done, ignore, active)

 **MSS**

-1. User request to sort the list ( according to when it was entered into taskBook/ date it will expire/ time the event is etc…)
+1. User request to sort the list ( according to when it was entered into taskBook/ date it will expire/ time the event is etcÂ…)
 2.	taskBook sorts the list and displays the sorted list
 3. User selects the task by typing the index of the task it wants to view.

 **Extensions**

 1a.
-There are no items displayed on the screen (ie search and could not find results) ·	taskBook returns 'there are no items to sort'
+There are no items displayed on the screen (ie search and could not find results) Â·	taskBook returns 'there are no items to sort'
 3. User selects the wrong task
-·	User types in a command to return taskBook to the previous page and re-picks the correct task
+Â·	User types in a command to return taskBook to the previous page and re-picks the correct task

 #### Use case: Editing a task
 Precondition: User has selected the task and is viewing the details of the task that he/she wants to edit either after: